Efficient Online ML API Selection for Multi-Label Classification Tasks: Preliminaries

-\paragraph{Multi-label classification Tasks.} Throughout this paper, we focus on multi-label classification prediction tasks, where the goal is to assign a label set $Y \subseteq \mathcal{Y}$ to any data point $x \in \mathcal{X}$.
+\paragraph{Multi-label classification Tasks.} Throughout this paper, we focus on multi-label classification tasks: assigning a label set $Y \subseteq \mathcal{Y}$ to any data point $x \in \mathcal{X}$.
 In contrast to basic supervised learning, in multi-label learning each data point is associated with a set of labels instead of a single label.
-Many real world ML APIs aim at such tasks.
-Consider, e.g., image tagging, where $\mathcal{X}$ is a set of images and $\mathcal{Y}$ is the set of all tags.
+Many MLaaS APIs target such tasks.
+Consider, for example, image tagging, where $\mathcal{X}$ is a set of images and $\mathcal{Y}$ is the set of all tags.
 Example label sets could be \{\textit{person}, \textit{car}\} or \{\textit{bag}, \textit{train}, \textit{sky}\}.